Below we have compiled scholarships that are available to current Occupational Therapy students.

 Helping Occupational Therapy Student Succeed - The Helping Occupational Therapy Student Succeed awards second year OT students for NBCOT exam costs.
 Applications provided by hosting alumni in the second year of program.
 Two students selected for $500 each (if scholarship funds allow).

 Restore Therapy Health Professions Loan Fund - The Restore Therapy Health Professions Loan Fund is sponsored by Restore Management Company LLC for UAB.
 This loan fund will be used to assist a deserving student enrolled in the School of Health Professions at UAB.
-Applicants must be enrolled in the UAB Occupational Therapy or UAB Physical therapy departments.
+Applicants must be enrolled in the UAB Department of Occupational Therapy and intend to participate in one clinical rotation at a Restore Therapy facility during their final year of coursework.
 Applicants should demonstrate solid academic promise and have earned at least an overall 3.0 (on a 4.0 scale) grade point average in course work completed prior to the time of application.
-Two loans of $1000 each semester to outstanding Occupational Therapy (summer and fall semesters) and Physical Therapy (fall and spring semesters) students with the intent to participate in one clinical rotation at a Restore Therapy facility during their final year of coursework.
 Awards are subject to the availability of funds.
-Selection of the loan recipient(s) will be made in accordance with the guidelines of a scholarship and loan committee as determined by the Dean o the School of heath Professions.
+Selection of the loan recipient(s) will be made in accordance with the guidelines of a scholarship and loan committee as determined by the Dean of the School of Health Professions.
 The Dean's appointed committee shall provide documentation to the Office of Student Financial Aid indicating approval of the loan.
 The documentation should include the individual's University identification number, name, address, amount of the loan, and academic period covered by the loan.

 Transteam Scholarships - The Transteam Scholarships are a Department of Education grant program that provides tuition for students from occupational and physical therapy and early childhood special education.
 Awarded to second year students only.
 Students are required to take a two semester course series and expected to work in a pediatric setting for two years following graduation. $24,000 per year available with a goal of recruiting a minimum of 6 students per year.